 Disclosure: Audio Hertz is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.

-One of the most common questions I hear young engineers and producers asking is “how do I get clients?”
-They should really be asking how do they keep the ones they already have.
+One of the most common questions I hear young engineers and producers asking is, “how do I get clients?”
+They should really be asking how they keep the ones they already have.
 It’s way easier to keep a client than it is to gain a new one!

 Win over the client, win more clients.– Russel Crowe’s character in Gladiator I think

 Make sure the client knows what to expect

 It took me a while to learn that one of the more difficult parts of this job is managing the client’s expectations.
 This is especially important when you’re working with someone that has never been in a recording studio.
 Before every session, I like to have a short exchange with all of my clients either via email or phone, to get an idea of what they are trying to accomplish in the upcoming session.
 This allows me to effectively plan how I’d like to run the session.
 I can also answer any questions that the client may have.

 Clients can be overwhelmed by the whole experience.
 Recording can be extremely intimidating for any artist.
 Easing their worries is only going to make things go smoother and make the session more enjoyable for everyone.
 A common misunderstanding I see clients making is underestimating how much time they will need.
 It’s important to make sure they are aware of how long things like setting up, breaks, and exporting and transferring files can take.
 On large sessions, setting up may take a few hours.
 It’s crucial to make sure that everyone involved is aware of this and to make sure they are comfortable while they are waiting.
 This is where having a nice lounge area in your studio comes into play.
 Everyone will appreciate having access to a TV, video games, and other time-consuming entertainment to help keep them occupied.
 There is nothing worse than having five band members standing in the control room talking while you’re trying to dial in sounds.